Remuneration Committee - Terms of Reference

 8.2 Within the terms of the agreed policy and in consultation with the Chairman of the Board and/or Chief Executive as appropriate, the Committee shall determine the total individual remuneration package of each executive director and other senior executives including bonuses, incentive payments and share options or other share awards.

 8.3.
-In determining such packages and arrangements, the Committee shall give due regard to any relevant legal requirements, the provisions and recommendations of the UK Corporate Governance Code and the UK Listing Authority’s Rules and associated guidance.
+In determining such packages and arrangements, the Committee shall give due regard to any relevant legal requirements, the provisions and recommendations of the UK Corporate Governance Code (the Code) and the UK Listing Authority’s Rules and associated guidance.

 8.4.
 The Committee shall: